hsandt/hyper-unity-commons/README.md

 # Unity Commons - Helper

+===

+THE REPOSITORY HAS BEEN MERGED WITH OTHER UTILITY REPOSITORIES INTO THE CENTRALIZED REPOSITORY at https://bitbucket.org/hsandt/hyper-unity-commons

+It is however preserved so we can still access the version history.
+We may eventually open a new centralized repository that has both the version history of each original repository, and the latest scripts.

+===

 A collection of helper scripts for Unity.
 Includes a few utilities for custom editor scripts.

 I keep this repository to use as Git submodule in my personal and team projects.
 I consider most scripts to be stable,